Simple offline GPX navigation for adventure riders. No routing. No accounts. No cloud. No distractions.

 No tab bars, no notifications.
 The app shows the one thing you need, full-screen.

-We were tired of apps that needed signal to load a map we'd already cached, an account to open a file, and a subscription to keep last season's tracks.
+We were tired of apps that needed a signal to load a map we'd already cached, an account to open a file, or a subscription to just work.